 I draw from modalities that are tailored to each individual, depending upon their concerns.
 I take an eclectic approach, as no individual is the same.
-I have worked successfully with individuals who suffer from post traumatic stress, relationship issues, anxiety, self esteem and depression.
+I have work successfully with individuals who suffer from post traumatic stress, relationship issues, anxiety, and depression as well as many other emotional and psychological struggles.

 I truly enjoy building rapport with my clients, which is the foundation of a great working relationship.
 It is important to work at my client's level and pace, without putting pressure on when to disclose difficult information.
 I practice via my private office and I offer confidential video sessions.